 There are currently 18 Pest and Disease Control Districts in operation in the state of California.
-The longest running Pest Control District was the Fillmore Piru Citrus PCD, originally established in 1922.
+The first was the Fillmore Piru Citrus PCD, originally established in 1922.

 Why: